Internal audit.

 You can’t put a random person in front of a computer/phone, give a short briefing and hope for productive work.
 You will either have to outsource the call center process, or make sure that your employees have certain skills and information:

-To sell a product or service well, it is not enough to be nice to customers and give out memorized advertising phrases.
-The manager must have maximum knowledge about the product in order to be able to answer any question from potential buyers.
 It can be very useful to create a Google document in which all the characteristics of a product or service, possible customer questions and the answers to them will be clear without unnecessary fluff.
 If new unexpected questions or complaints arise during the sales process, they will be included there along with a possible solution.
 Simple, visual, effective.

+See your goals and objectives.
 If your manager doesn't have a sales plan for the day, it's probably not because he's lazy.
 There is a good chance that the fault lies with the manager, who did not explain to the newcomer that his job is not to come to the office at a certain hour and sit there for the required amount of time, but to competently draw up sales plans for the day, week, month, and also make efforts to execute and achieve those goals.
 You don’t need to think that a new employee will come to you armed with all the necessary knowledge and a desire to sell.
 Either train and mentor them yourself, or choose a possible option to conduct full call center outsourcing, where professionals will carry out the whole process for you.

-- Understand the target audience.
+Understand the target audience.

 Understanding the characteristics of the buyers, their needs, and income levels allows for appropriate communication.
 In addition, a manager who is aware of the characteristics of his target audience will be able to guess whether it is worth offering the customer related products, or whether they will cause the indignation of the person who already had difficulty agreeing to spend money on the main product.